-St. Cloud after graduating Magna Cum Laude with majors in communication
+St. Cloud after graduating Magna Cum Laude with a major in communication

-and psychology from the College of Saint Benedict/Saint
+and a minor in psychology from the College of Saint Benedict/Saint

 John’s University in 2012.
 Her work for the Center includes coaching and leadership development planning for clients, researching businesses to identify client needs, and strengthening ties and coordination with the Center's partners.

 Throughout her college career at St. Ben's, Rebecca